Admission Requirements for International Applicants

 The I-20 is the "Certificate of Eligibility for Nonimmigrant Student Status".
 DS-2019 is the "Certificate of Eligibility for Exchange Visitor (J-1) Status".
 Either an I-20 or a DS-2019 is required by the U.S. government as part of your visa application.

-We can only issue an I-20 or DS-2019 once you have met all of our graduate school requirements.
+We can only issue an I-20 or DS-2019 once you have been admitted and submitted all necessary paperwork.
 You will also need to show you have sufficient funds for your degree program to receive an I-20 or DS-2019.
 You can speed up this process by submitting your financial verification form with your application.

 You will need to take several steps to immigrate to the U.S. after admission.
 You can speed up this process by submitting your financial verification form and SEVIS Supplement Form with your application.